olivere/esdiff/README.md

   -ssort string
         Field to sort the source, e.g. "id" or "-id" (prepend with - for descending) -u    Print unchanged docs
+  -replace-with string
+        Replace the id in the document with the unique field you need from the source,e.g. "unique_key"
 ```

 ## License